President Confers Nishan-e-Imtiaz (mly) On Naval Chief - UrduPoint

 The President decorated the naval chief with the award in recognition of his meritorious services, at a special investiture ceremony held here at the Aiwan-e-Sadr.

+The ceremony was attended by Federal ministers and senior military and civil officials of the government.

-Naval chief Muhammad Amjad Khan Niazi was commissioned in Pakistan Navy in January 1985.
+Admiral Muhammad Khan Niazi, the 21st Chief of the Naval Staff, was commissioned in Operational Branch of the Pakistan Navy in January 1985.

+He has held important Command and Staff appointments, both afloat and ashore.

+In 2004, the government of France conferred upon him the medal of 'Chevalier' in recognition of his commendable services during Tsunami Relief Operations.

 \932